pandas-dev/pandas/doc/source/user_guide/io.rst

   If this option is set to ``True``, nothing should be passed in for the ``delimiter`` parameter.

-  .. versionadded:: 0.18.1 support for the Python parser.

 Column and index locations and names
 ++++++++++++++++++++++++++++++++++++